GLOBAL MARKETS-Dow crosses 20,000 on reinvigorated Trump rally

 The renewed focus on Trump's policies to reflate the U.S.

-U.S. yields only inched up and the dollar fell across the board,
+where U.S. yields only inched up and the dollar fell across the

 , its highest since June 2015.